Wikidepia/hektCaptcha-extension/README.md

 ## Features

-- Feature 1
+- Automatically solve hCaptcha free of charge
-- Feature 2
+- No need to register or login

 ## Install